vualidon/ColiVara/readme.md

 Coming soon...

-You can sign up for the waitlist on the [ColiVara Website](https://colivara.com){:target="\_blank"}.
+You can sign up for the waitlist on the [ColiVara Website](https://colivara.com).
 We will be launching a cloud version of the API soon.

 ### Local Setup:

 1. Setup the Embeddings Service (ColiVarE) - This is a separate repo and is required for the API to work.
-The directions are available here: [ColiVarE](https://github.com/tjmlabs/ColiVarE/blob/main/readme.md){:target="\_blank"}
+The directions are available here: [ColiVarE](https://github.com/tjmlabs/ColiVarE/blob/main/readme.md)

 2. Clone this repo and follow the Getting Started section below.

 ### Endpoints:

 Please check swagger documentation endpoint (v1/docs) for endpoints.
 More comprehensive documentation is being worked on.
-Features include:

-1. Multi-users setup with each user having their own collections
-2. A user may have multiple collections.
-For example, a user may have a collection for research papers and another for books.
-3. Each collection can have multiple documents.
-4. Filtering for collections and documents on arbitrary metadata fields.
-For example, you can filter documents by author or year.
-5. Opinionated and optimized defaults.
-For example, you can simply hit the upsert endpoint and the API will automatically will extract the text and visual embeddings from the document and store it in the database under a default collection.
-6. HalfVecs implementation for faster search and reduced storage requirements.
-7. Full CRUD operations for documents, collections, and users.

 You can import an openAPI spec (for example for Postman) from the swagger documentation endpoint at `v1/docs/openapi.json`